 The optimal way to mitigate this uncertainty is by relaxing constraints on your hiring timelines with more lead time through planning.
 A common hiring framework used looks like this:

-The truth is that we can't control talent pool availability or ensure alignment with your needs when we deem it suitable.
-Instead, we should search longer for ideal candidates using more lead time so that their availability clashes more often with your availability to hire.
+The truth is that you can't control talent pool availability or ensure alignment with your needs when you deem it suitable.
+Instead, you should search longer for ideal candidates using more lead time so that their availability clashes more often with your availability to hire.

 How your hiring might look now: